Adaptogenic mushroom chaga may help with oxidative stress specifically.

 Chaga Benefits & Uses for Stress

-As a supplement, chaga is usually sold in its organic form and used to make tea with antioxidant and immunity-boosting properties.
+As a supplement, chaga is usually sold in its organic form and used to make tea that helps relieve stress, acts as an antioxidant, and boosts the immune system.
+However, there is currently no research evidence of its stress-reducing, adaptogenic qualities.
 In addition, because chaga contains more than 200 phytonutrients, B complex vitamins, minerals, fiber and protein, some people also claim that it improves overall health.4

 Research primarily focuses on chaga’s capacity to combat oxidative stress.

 In this investigation, hyperglycemic rats were given either 10, 20, or 30 mg of chaga polysaccharides (PIO) daily for 6 weeks.
 The total antioxidant status (TAOS) was improved compared to the control based on significantly reduced levels of oxidant and inflammatory markers IL-1β and TNF-α.

 - The study concluded that “PIO…displays antioxidant actions, hypolipidemic activity, and protects the pancreas from the diabetes induced injuries in STZ-treated rats.”6